mlund/cppm-generator/README.md

 ## Overview

-This is a small command-line tool, `cppm-generator`, to generate spherical _Charged Patchy Particle Models_ (CPPM) which mimic bio-colloidal particles, _e.g._ globular proteins.
+This is a single command-line tool, `cppm-generator`, that can generate spherical Charged Patchy Particle Models (CPPM) which mimic bio-colloidal particles, _e.g._ globular proteins.
 The figure below shows examples of interacting CPPMs taken from https://doi.org/10.1063/1.4928077: